 3) Bee smoker: A bee smoker is an invaluable tool for beekeepers to keep bees calm and non-aggressive.
 It produces cool smoke with the help of paraffin wax (bees become docile after smoking) which honey bees like very much.
 If the bee colony is not smoked, then it will attack the beekeeper.

 4) Beehive tools: Usually beekeepers have three types of hive tools in their beekeeping equipment.
 They are namely the hive tool, hive brush, and also a smoker’s hook which helps them in manipulating the beehive parts during inspections.
-Hive tool are very important to pry apart and scrape hive boxes, to remove the frames of honey.
+Hive tool are very important to pry apart and scrape hive boxes, to remove the hive frames of honey.
 The sharp end should be used for this purpose.
 One must select a hive tool with proper size based on strength and grip comfort.

 6) Brood frame: This is used to put between hive boxes for creating space to store honey and pollen.
 A framed box should be prepared with foundation (which is wax paper with embossed hexagons).
 It has many advantages like easy positioning of frames, straightness in honey and pollen, and also allows ventilation.